 A Midday Celebration Prayer

-Pause in the middle of your day to celebrate good news, answered prayers, or moments of joy with Jesus.
-This guide helps you share your gladness with him and invite him into your sense of victory.
+Pause in the middle of your day to lift your joy to Jesus.
+This guide helps you share your celebration with him—not to perform gratitude, but to let him into the good thing that's happening right now.

 5–12 min